d3vobed/EverythingCyb3R/Purple Team/Security Metrics & Testing Specialist/SMT.md

+# ROADMAP TO MASTERING SECURITY METRICS, COLLABORATION, & TESTING

+OR USE THE PDF :)

+# Our  guide to becoming a security testing, metrics & collaboration specialist
     1. Establish a Strong Foundation:
        - Understanding of IT Fundamentals: Develop a solid understanding of IT concepts, networking, and operating systems.
        - Programming and Scripting: Learn languages such as Python, Bash, or PowerShell for scripting and automation.